sekogan/hdmon/README.md

 my disks without any issues, except that spun down and rotating disks have the same status ("standby").

-So the idea of hdmon was to write a service that can monitor disk activities and spin down the disks without querying their status.
-Other design goals were:
+## Features

+- Monitors disk read/write activity.
+- Spins down idle disks.
-- rely on well known tools like `hdparm` to spin down disks;
+- Allows to use well known tools like `hdparm` to spin down disks.
-- periodically run SMART diagnostic tools when a disk is active (TODO);
-- experiment with different strategies to minimize number of spin up/spin down cycles (TODO).
+- Doesn't rely on querying disk status.

 Note that unlike `hd-idle` `hdmon` produces some disk activities on its own, by writing messages to the system journal and executing shell commands.
-But it seems like everybody has system partitions on SSDs these days, so being completely silent might be not that important anymore.
+But it seems like everybody has system partitions on SSDs these days, so being completely "silent" might be not that important anymore.

+## TODO

+- Periodically run SMART diagnostic tool for active disks.
+- Experiment with different strategies to minimize number of spin up/spin down cycles.
+- Detect added/removed disks (service restart is required in current implementation).

 ## Installation